-- Treatment is a personal endeavor.
-There is no singular method of treatment that clears up anyone’s and everyone’s rosacea.
+- Rosacea treatment is a personal endeavor.
+There is no singular method or proper treatment that clears up anyone’s and everyone’s rosacea.
 In most cases, a multifaceted approach is most successful.

-Our experienced staff is here to support you in maintaining healthy, attractive skin.
+Our experienced, board-certified dermatologists are here to support you in overcoming maintaining healthy, attractive skin.
 Call 614-895-0400 to schedule your consultation.